mengerj/paris-2025/docs/WORKFLOW_MONITORING.md

 # Workflow Monitoring & Auto-Fix System

-This document describes the comprehensive workflow monitoring and automatic fixing system that makes GitHub workflow results easily accessible and actionable for Cursor AI development.
+This document describes the comprehensive workflow monitoring and automatic fixing system that makes GitHub workflow results easily accessible and actionable for AI-assisted development using the AI-dev-py-template.

 ## 🎯 Overview